Marine Lines railway station: History

 The Marine Lines station at one point of time was south of the current day location, near the church of Our Lady of Seven Dolours.
 At one point of time, trains used to terminate at Marine Lines.
 Before the Colaba station was closed down in the 1930s, Marine lines used to be the third stop on the railway line.

 When plans were being drawn for the proposed extension of the BB&CIR line to Colaba in early 1860s, the Government of Bombay raised a proposal for a passenger station at Marine Lines, and a goods station north of this station.
-It was taken into consideration that Marine Lines would be the closest point at which the rail line would approach the Native Town at locales like Girgaon, Kalbadevi, etc. After the Backbay Reclamation of 1860s, a section to Marine Lines was finally opened on 19th June 1869.
+It was taken into consideration that Marine Lines would be the closest point at which the rail line would approach the Native Town at locales like Girgaon, Kalbadevi, etc. After the Backbay Reclamation of 1860s, a section to Marine Lines was finally opened on 19 June 1869.

-When the 1873 built Colaba Station began to be crowded in terms of rail traffic, it was thought that this could be tackled by providing an additional siding accommodation at Marine Lines, and by making it a terminus for all long distance passenger trains.
-However this was not implemented, as in 1888, a government referred committee stated this as not being a satisfactory solution, as it would take up more land for the railways, which would be objected to by the public, for restricting the already scarce area used for recreation.
-Instead it was proposed that the existing Colaba station be enlarged, and therefore a plot of land was given to the BB&CI Railway near Wodehouse Bridge, and a station was completed there by 7 April 1896.
+When the 1873-built Colaba Station began to be crowded in terms of rail traffic, it was thought that this could be tackled by providing an additional siding accommodation at Marine Lines, and by making it a terminus for all long-distance passenger trains.
+However, this was not implemented, as in 1888, a government referred committee stated this was not being a satisfactory solution, as it would take up more land for the railways, which would be objected to by the public, for restricting the already scarce area used for recreation.
+Instead, it was proposed that the existing Colaba station be enlarged, and therefore, a plot of land was given to the BB&CI Railway near Wodehouse Bridge, and a station was completed there by 7 April 1896.